 Such are the costs, yields and cultural values to consider when paying for tea.
 I also personally value the process of growing and making my own tea.
 I love working with the earth, the plants and the leaf, and love the smells and tastes of freshly processed tea.
 Altogether, these outcomes are hard to put into an equation.

 Money+time+energy = tea+pleasure+health.

-I've haven't weighed my own tea regularly enough in recent years to estimate our total yield.
-Nor have I recorded the number of hours I've spent plucking and processing, or the costs of hired help for enlarging and maintaining the garden.
+I've haven't weighed my own tea often enough in recent years to estimate our total yield, though it keeps growing as new plots come into production.
+Nor have I recorded the number of hours I've spent plucking and processing, or the costs of hired help for maintaining and enlarging the garden.
 (Paying for labor, for me, is about valuing individuals who work the land and care for the plants, while others value machines for their efficiency).
 Now that I have more tea than I can drink myself and gift to friends and family, I face the question of how much to charge for a sample?
-Perhaps a pot of local homegrown tea is worth at least as much as a fancy coffee drink.
+It seems that a pot of local homegrown tea should be worth at least as much as a fancy coffee drink.
 How much to sell for wholesale?
 How much is it worth to me, and what will it be worth to others?
 Enough to sustain itself?
 Perhaps.
-But certainly enough to bring a lifetime of pleasure and a legacy crop of tea!
+At least it is enough to bring a lifetime of pleasure and a legacy crop of tea!